BuckG71/JTC_tip_calc/README.md

 * *Tip percentage*

 **<span style="color:chartreuse">OUTPUT:**
-The program processes the user inputs to calculate the cost per person for a meal at a restaurant (including sales tax + the tip at the percentage input by user), then prints the output to the terminal.
+The program processes the user inputs to calculate the cost per person for a meal at a restaurant (including sales tax + the tip at the percentage input by user), then prints the results to the terminal.